Focus: Gratitude for forgiveness

 Jesus told them, “Why do you trouble the woman?
 For she has done a good work for me.
 You will always have the poor with you, but you won’t always have Me.
 For in pouring this fragrant oil on My body, she did it for My burial.
 Assuredly, I say to you, wherever this gospel is preached in the whole world, what this woman has done will also be told as a memorial to her.”

-Have you given much thought as to what you have been forgiven?
+Have you given much thought as to how much you have been forgiven?
 Have you spent quality time thanking the Lord for the forgiveness you have received?
 Have you ever felt the kind of gratitude that was shown by the woman with the alabaster box?

 Declaration: I will find new strength by pondering the size of debt I have been forgiven.
 I will give the Lord quality time and attention, as a way of showing my gratitude.
 I will show others the same kind of mercy Christ showed me.